TomCP20/Python-Spirograph/README.md

 When run the program will draw a spirograph, when the spirograph is complete the user can do three things:

 1. Left mouse click the turtle window to generate a new spirograph.
-2. Middle mouse click the turtle window to save a gif of the creation of the spirograph (if enabled in config).
-3. Right mouse click the turtle window to save a screenshot of the canvas.
+2. Right mouse click the turtle window to save a screenshot of the canvas.

 To exit the program close the turtle window.